PECE-project/drupal-pece/src/docs/source/installation.rst

 Quick Install
 -------------

-If you have your web and database server already set-up, you can quickly install PECE following these steps:
+If you have the backend already set-up (including ''Drush''), you can quickly install PECE following these steps:

-1. Clone the pece-distro repostory:
+1. Clone the ''pece-distro'' repostory:

 ::